CivityNL/civity-docs-edit/dataplatform_user_UserManagement_shadow.md

 For more information about user permissions, see [User Roles](#user-roles).

 ## Login
 Login credentials are controlled on an invite only basis; access can be granted to CKAN by your organization's administrator.
-Once access has been granted, you will be required to confirm your email; confirming your email will generate a username and password.
+Once access has been granted, you will be required to confirm your email; confirming your email will generate a password.

 The login button is located at the top of the page on the right side.
 Here you will login with your username and password.